 Once you choose the right scraper for your project, the next step is finding an operator who specialises in the use of one of these machines.
 Make sure you check their training certifications and experience as you are required to by law.
 If they intend to operate their machine, then ensure that it has up to date maintenance.

-Now that you know whether or not you need a licence to hire a scraper its time to hire one! iSeekplant has a range of scrapers available for both wet and dry hire located all across the country.
-Take a look on our website to view the listings available or call us at 1300 691 912, we’d be more than happy to put you in touch with a supplier.
+Now that you know whether or not you need a licence to hire a scraper, it's time to hire one! iSeekplant has a range of scrapers available for both wet and dry hire located all across the country.
+Be sure to use the iSeekplant get a quote tool to find competitive prices for scraper hire from thousands of suppliers in Sydney, Brisbane, Canberra, Melbourne, Perth, Adelaide and Darwin.
+Feel free to contact us for help or with any questions by calling us on 1300 691 912 or emailing us on email@example.com.